labmec/neopz/docs/material/index.rst

 Material Data
 -------------

-At an integration point, the information available to the material is given by the following classes:
+At an integration point, the information available to the material is given by the :cpp:expr:`TPZMaterialData` hierarchy.

-:cpp:expr:`TPZShapeData` contains all information related to the master element space.
-The TPZShapeData is initialized by class associated with a specific type of approximation space.
-The classes which fill in data in TPZShapeData are

-.. doxygenclass:: TPZShapeH1<TSHAPE>
-- TPZShapeH1
-- :cpp:expr:`TPZShapeHDiv`
-- :cpp:expr:`TPZShapeHCurl`
-- :cpp:expr:`TPZShapeHDivConstant`
-- :cpp:expr:`TPZShapeHDivKernel`

-.. doxygenclass:: TPZShapeData
-   :members:
-   :membergroups: Flags Data
+.. note:: See :doc:`TPZShapeData<../shape/index>` for information regarding
+          the reference element

+These classes relate to the information that is needed to compute the element matrices.
+They contain the basis functions and its derivatives in the deformed element, as well as informations regarding the geometric transform that relates the master and the deformed elements.

 .. doxygenclass:: TPZMaterialData
    :members: